Dennis Brown: Death

 In the late 1990s, Brown's health began to deteriorate.
 He had developed respiratory issues, probably exacerbated by longstanding problems with drug addiction, mainly cocaine, leading to him being taken ill in May 1999 after touring in Brazil with other reggae singers, where he was diagnosed with pneumonia.
 After returning to Kingston, Jamaica, on the evening of 30 June 1999, he was rushed to Kingston's University Hospital, suffering from cardiac arrest.
 Brown died the next day, the official cause of his death was a collapsed lung.
-Sitting Jamaican Prime Minister P. J. Patterson and former prime minister Edward Seaga of the Jamaica Labour Party, serving at the time as opposition leader, both spoke at Brown's funeral, which was held on 17 July 1999 in Kingston.
+Sitting Jamaican Prime Minister P. J. Patterson and former Prime Minister Edward Seaga of the Jamaica Labour Party, serving at the time as Opposition Leader, both spoke at Brown's funeral, which was held on 17 July 1999 in Kingston.
 The service, which lasted for three hours, also featured live performances by Maxi Priest, Shaggy, and three of Brown's sons.
 Brown was then buried at Kingston's National Heroes Park.
 Brown was survived by his wife Yvonne and ten children.
 Prime Minister Patterson paid tribute to Brown, saying: "Over the years, Dennis Brown has distinguished himself as one of the finest and most talented musicians of our time.
 The Crown Prince of Reggae as he was commonly called.
 He has left us with a vast repertoire of songs which will continue to satisfy the hearts and minds of us all for generations to come."

-Dennis Brown's brother, Leroy Clarke, spoke about his brother as follows; "I just give Jah thanks and praise for Dennis’ life and what he has contributed to the world through the root of music, regardless of the rumors out there about him, he has done a lot.
-He has paid his dues.
-You want to know the true Dennis?
-Listen to his lyrics.
-He was singing from the heart" (The Beat, Volume 18, #5/6).